geeknoid/Undertaker/README.md

   <assembly-folder>  Path to a folder containing all the assemblies to work with.

 Options:
-  -ra, --root-assemblies <root-assemblies>                  Path to a text file listing assemblies to be treated as
+  -ra, --root-assemblies <root-assemblies>                                Path to a text file listing assemblies to be treated as roots, one assembly
-                                                            roots, one assembly name per line, with or without the .dll extension.
-  -tma, --test-method-attributes <test-method-attributes>   Path to a text file listing all the attributes that can
-                                                            mark a method as a test, one per line -ds, --dead-symbols <dead-symbols>                        Path of the report to produce on dead symbols -as, --alive-symbols <alive-symbols>                      Path of the report to produce on alive symbols -abts, --alive-by-test-symbols <alive-by-test-symbols>    Path of the report to produce symbols kept alive only by test methods -ps, --public-symbols <public-symbols>                    Path of the report to produce on public symbols which could be made internal -ua, --unreferenced-assemblies <unreferenced-assemblies>  Path of the report to produce on completely unreferenced assemblies -ivt, --internals-visible-to <internals-visible-to>       Path of the report to produce on spurious uses of [InternalsVisibleTo] -alc, --assembly-layer-cake <assembly-layer-cake>         Path of the assembly layer cake to produce -dd, --dependency-diagram <dependency-diagram>            Path of the Mermaid-based assembly dependency diagram to produce -gd, --graph-dump <graph-dump>                            Path of the graph dump file to produce -cle, --continue-on-load-errors                           Proceed to the analysis and output phases even if some assemblies didn't load -v, --verbose                                             Output progress reports
+                                                                          name per line (with or without a .dll extension) -tma, --test-method-attributes <test-method-attributes>                 Path to a text file listing all the attributes that can mark a method as a test, one per line -ds, --dead-symbols <dead-symbols>                                      Path of the report to produce on dead symbols -as, --alive-symbols <alive-symbols>                                    Path of the report to produce on alive symbols -abts, --alive-by-test-symbols <alive-by-test-symbols>                  Path of the report to produce symbols kept alive only by test methods
+  -ps, --public-symbols <public-symbols>                                  Path of the report to produce on public symbols which could be made internal
+  -ua, --unreferenced-assemblies <unreferenced-assemblies>                Path of the report to produce on completely unreferenced assemblies
+  -sivt, --needless-internals-visible-to <needless-internals-visible-to>  Path of the report to produce on needless uses of [InternalsVisibleTo]
+  -alc, --assembly-layer-cake <assembly-layer-cake>                       Path of the assembly layer cake to produce -dd, --dependency-diagram <dependency-diagram>                          Path of the Mermaid-based assembly dependency diagram to produce
+  -gd, --graph-dump <graph-dump>                                          Path of the graph dump file to produce -cle, --continue-on-load-errors                                         Proceed to the analysis and output phases even if some assemblies didn't load
+  -v, --verbose                                                           Output progress reports --version                                                               Show version information -?, -h, --help                                                          Show help and usage information
 ```

 * `<assembly-folder>` is the path to a folder containing all the assemblies to work with.
 The tool will